Summer is just around the corner and that means it’s time to start planning summer reading lists!

 Setting: Beijing, China

-Thank you to NetGalley and Spiegel & Grau for providing a digital ARC of this book for review consideration.
+Thank you to NetGalley and Spiegel & Grau for sending a digital ARC of this book for review consideration.
 All opinions are my own.

 16. A Good Life by Virginie Grimaldi

-Thank you to NetGalley and Europa Editions for providing a digital ARC of this book for review consideration.
+Thank you to NetGalley and Europa Editions for sending a digital ARC of this book for review consideration.
 All opinions are my own.

 17. Margo’s Got Money Troubles by Rufi Thorpe